Gene Snitsky: Debut and Heat mainstay (2004–2006)

 When his rivalry with Kane ended, Snitsky had a shot at the Intercontinental Championship, which then was held by Shelton Benjamin.
 Snitsky lost by disqualification after hitting Benjamin with a steel chair.

 He was absent from WWE television between April and May 2005 due to a blood clot in his stomach.
 He returned to action on May 28, and reappeared on Raw on May 30, where he began in earnest his televised feud with house show opponent Chris Benoit.
 The feud concerned Benoit's appearance at ECW One Night Stand; Snitsky was a "hired gun" for Eric Bischoff's Raw volunteers, brought in to try to invade the pay-per-view and ruin the ECW reunion.

 Snitsky was then used by Edge and Lita to attack Kane and by Eric Bischoff as punishment to anybody that he did not like.
 On July 11 episode of Raw, Edge informed Snitsky that he knew about his female foot fetish and offered Snitsky to "have a go with Lita's feet" if he'd help him in a match against Kane.
-When Lita really thanked Snitsky for his actions nine months earlier, stating that she was better off for not having given birth to Kane's offspring, and then gave him a kiss as payment, their history was addressed.
+His history with Lita was addressed when she thanked Snitsky for his actions nine months earlier, stating that she was better off for not having given birth to Kane's offspring and then gave him a kiss as payment.

 On the July 18 episode of Raw, Snitsky faced WWE Champion John Cena in the Lumberjack match where Chris Jericho picked all heel lumberjacks to make the odds unfair for Cena.

 After a few weeks mainly wrestling on Heat, Snitsky formed a tag team with an initially reluctant Tyson Tomko.
-In their first team match together, the pair squashed the tag team of Viscera and Val Venis.
-The pair would have some success as a tag team, earning the number one contenders spot for the World Tag Team Championship at one point.
-The pair were unable to win the titles from Big Show and Kane, both of whom Snitsky had feuded with in the past.
-The team was broken up in April 2006 when Tomko left WWE.
+In their first team match together, they squashed the tag team of Viscera and Val Venis.
+The pair had some success as a tag team, becoming the number one contenders for the World Tag Team Championship at one point.
+They lost their shot at Big Show and Kane, both of whom Snitsky had feuded with in the past, and broke up in April 2006 when Tomko left WWE.

 Following that, Snitsky turned face and formed a tag team with Goldust, defeating various teams of wrestlers on Heat, which eventually earned them an unsuccessful title shot against Spirit Squad.
-However, this team was also broken up when Goldust was released from WWE.
+The team broke up when Goldust was released from WWE.